What is an Aural Hematoma and is it a Problem?

 - The hematoma is in a location where natural healing will create scarring in such a way that the ear canal will be permanently narrowed.
 A permanently narrow ear canal can predispose the patient to a lifetime of ear infections.
 This is particularly a problem in cats.

-- If the owner feels the heavy ear flap is unacceptably uncomfortable for the pet.
+- The hematoma should be repaired if the owner feels the heavy ear flap is unacceptably uncomfortable for the pet.

 Teat Cannula Placement

-What if there is a Concurrent Ear Infection?
+What if there is also an ear infection?